keiranbray/arcgis-self-service-onboarding/README.md

 ```

 ### Azure
-We also need to add the following environment variables into azure static web apps
+We also need to add the following environment variables into azure static web apps so that the python function has the correct information

 | Variable name | Purpose |
 |---------------|---------|